 For a thorough list of what to keep in your car, this printable is ready to download!

 Getting Help When You’re Stranded In A Car In Winter

 Obviously, getting stuck in your car is a situation that isn’t desirable!
 Even if you’re toasty warm, the kids are napping, and you’re listening to your favorite Pandora channel, you want to get home!

 A charged cell phone is a necessity, as is an external battery pack.
-A charged battery pack like this one has saved my bacon on many occasions when my cell phone was nearly dead.
-With your phone, you can utilize Google maps, emergency scanners, first aid apps, and even this winter survival app.
+This Halo power bank comes highly recommended and has 2 USB ports and an AC/DC outlet. for A charged battery pack has saved my bacon on many occasions when my cell phone was nearly dead.
+With your phone, you can utilize Google maps, emergency scanners, and first aid apps.
 This survival manual app has extensive information at your fingertips.

 In a winter landscape, bright colors are easy to spot.
-Imagine a bright red cardinal against white snow and bare, gray tree branches.
-If your vehicle is off the main roads, you may need to figure out how to make it more visible for rescue workers or the casual passer-by.
+Imagine a bright red cardinal against the white snow and bare, gray tree branches.
+If your vehicle is off the main roads, you may need to figure out how to make it more visible for rescue workers or casual passer-by.
+For example:

 Latest posts by The Survival Mom (see all)